DaveSyiemlieh/Air-Tweet-Classifier/README.md

 #### Using max_features = 1600 and n_estimators = 550
 <img src="cm.JPG" alt=""></img>
 ### I got an accuracy of 75.4% (2208/2928)
-> Considering the fact that the classification was done for 3 categories and that the tweets may be ambiguous/poorly written, the 75% accuracy is acceptable, however is there a way to get better results?
+Considering the fact that the classification was done for 3 categories and that the tweets may be ambiguous/poorly written, the 75% accuracy is acceptable, however is there a way to get better results?
-#### There's only ONE way to figure that out!
+> Probably